 Such difficulties in accessing SME credit-worthiness hinder the segment’s development in Singapore.
 SMEs need sufficient cash flow and continual improvement of operational efficiency and productivity.
 Without sufficient capital, they will be unable to build innovative and sustainable businesses in today’s competitive climate.
 To drive the point home, a National Business Survey done last year by the Singapore Business Federation said that 72% of Singapore SMEs required funds to better manage their working capital and alleviate cash flow problems.

 New financial innovations, including electronic lending and digital lending, have entered the Southeast Asian market.
-In Singapore today, SMEs can consider applying for working capital loans or invoice financing from a peer-to-peer lending platform.
+In Singapore today, SMEs can also consider applying for working capital loans or invoice financing from a peer-to-peer lending platform.

 We hope that these contemporary financial innovations will help ease the SME funding gap.
 After all, SMEs are the backbone of the national economy.